the uk beaver project

 once a staple species of british woodland ecosystems, the eurasian beaver was declared extinct in the uk in the 16th century as habitat destruction and the fur-trapping industry all but eradicated the species from our islands.

-as the beavers disappeared, native fish populations dwindled in the absence of beaver ponds whilst the now free-flowing streams quickly flooded the forests during heavy rainfall.
+as the beavers disappeared, native fish populations dwindled in the absence of beaver ponds whilst the unimpeded streams flooded forests during heavy rainfall.

 for centuries, uk woodlands continued to decline in the absence of the eurasian beaver as farmland and urbanisation shrank the forests to just a fraction of the size they once were.